jmike/naomi/API-Database.md

 ### <a name="disconnect" href="disconnect">#</a>disconnect([callback]) -> promise

-Gracefully closes any open connection to the database server.
+Gracefully closes any open connection to the server.
 Please note: database will become practically useless after calling this method.

 ##### Parameters